matwilso/maml_numpy/README.md

 ## Results

 To verify my implementation, I test on the sinusoid task from [Section 5.1](https://arxiv.org/pdf/1703.03400.pdf) of the MAML paper.

-I train for _x_ iterations on the training dataset, and then fine-tune on _x_.

-These figures show comparisons between fine-tuning on 10 minibatches of 5 for MAML, a joint-training baseline (trained on same data as MAML

-These figures show MAML fine-tuning on 10 minibatches of 5, and against a baseline that used joint training on the dataset (first plot), and against a random intialized network (second plot).
+I train for 10k iterations on a training dataset of sine function with randomly sampled amplitude and phase, and then fine-tune on 10 examples for a fixed amplitude and phase.
+After fine-tuning, I predict the value of the fixed sine function for 50 evenly distributed x values between (-5, 5), and plot the results compared to the ground truth for pre-trained MAML, pre-trained baseline (joint training), and a randomly initialized network.

 MAML                       |  Baseline (joint training)|  Random init :-------------------------:|:-------------------------:|:----------:|